Prevention and Treatment

 Oral rehydration solutions (ORS, commercially available under a variety of brand names) that contain small but very specific concentrations of salt and sugar are often used to slowly return a person's fluid and electrolyte balance to normal.
 ORS are NOT the same thing as, for example, sports drinks, energy drinks, or flavored waters; the types and proportions of ingredients are different.

-There can be serious complications, such as cerebral edema, if someone is significantly dehydrated and rehydration is done too rapidly.
+There can be serious complications, such as fluid accumulation in the brain (cerebral edema), if someone is significantly dehydrated and rehydration is done too rapidly.
 In addition, someone who has been vomiting may have difficulty retaining large amounts of fluid.
 Typically, very small amounts of fluids are given frequently, such as every few minutes for several hours, and the person's health status is monitored.

 In some cases, a person may need to be hospitalized and have intravenous (IV) fluids administered, with careful monitoring until both fluid and electrolyte balances are restored.